-When you think of 5G stocks, the first companies that spring to mind are probably mobile phone manufacturers — like Apple — or network providers, such as Verizon Communications.
+When you think of 5G, the first Wall-Street companies that spring to mind are probably mobile phone manufacturers — like Apple — or network providers, such as Verizon Communications.

 These companies indeed stand to gain enormously from 5G as consumers upgrade their phones and contracts.
 However, success isn’t a guarantee.
 Consumer interest may rely on the invention of a “killer app” — perhaps related to augmented reality gaming.

 Some analysts argue consumer interest relies on the invention of a major app — perhaps related augmented reality gaming.

 Yet it’s not just consumer-centric firms that will benefit.

 5G will also be increasingly relevant for enterprise solutions.
 It could revolutionize sectors like healthcare, which badly need greater connectivity.

 Then there are the parts manufacturers.
 Semiconductor companies and chipmakers like blue-chip Qualcomm and NVIDIA could be big winners from the 5G boom.

 This list contains a mixture of enterprise- and consumer-oriented firms involved in the phones, parts, and networks involved in the deployment of 5G.

 12 Best 5G Stocks to Buy

 Qualcomm is a semiconductor company set to benefit from 5G because it produces smartphone parts, including chips for Apple.